 You may not earn 5% back on transactions with app-based fitness programs like Peloton, obé fitness, or Variis by Equinox because your credit card issuer may classify them as streaming services or bike shops.
 When in doubt, check with your credit card issuer.

-Not getting rewards for purchases you assumed would is a concern with any category-based rewards card.
-Since gym memberships typically require you to sign up for an extended commitment, it’s especially important that, before signing a contract, you verify with your issuer that you’ll earn the rewards you’re hoping for.
+Not getting rewards for purchases you assumed would offer rewards is a concern with any category-based rewards card.
+Because gym memberships typically require you to sign up for an extended commitment, it’s especially important that, before signing a contract, you verify with your issuer that you’ll earn the rewards you’re hoping for.

 World of Hyatt: 2x Rewards on Gym Memberships

-The World of Hyatt card from Chase offers 2 points per dollar spent on gym and fitness club memberships.
-Not only do you get a bonus on these memberships, but you also get a lot of value out of the points you earn.
-We estimate that each Hyatt point is worth an industry-leading 2.01 cents when you redeem them for stays at Hyatt hotels, which is more than double the 1-cent-per-point minimum you’d want from a rewards card.
+The World of Hyatt card from Chase offers two points per dollar spent on gym and fitness club memberships.
+Not only do you get a bonus on these memberships, but you also get a lot of value from the points you earn.
+We estimate that each Hyatt point is worth an industry-leading 2.01 cents when you redeem them for stays at Hyatt hotels, which is more than double the one-cent-per-point minimum you’d want from a rewards card.

 Cards With Related Perks